£102 Find Cheap Flights from the United States to England

 • If you’re planning a trip to Southampton, be it for its coastal charm or for the city’s historical relevance, there are no direct flights from the US landing at the Southampton Airport (SOU).
 However, with Air France you can fly into Southampton with a layover in Paris and then go to Southampton airport.

-Top 5 airlines serving from the United States to England
+Reviews of the top 5 airlines flying from the United States to England

 See real verified KAYAK customer reviews for airlines flying to England.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from the United States to England.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.